commercetools/enzyme-extensions/docs/render-prop.md

 #### Returns

-`ShallowWrapper`: A new wrapper that wraps the node returned from the expander function, after it's been shallow rendered.
+`ShallowWrapper`: A new wrapper that wraps the node returned from the expander function, after it's been shallowly rendered.

 #### Examples